Lee Iacocca: Marriages and family

-Iacocca married Mary McCleary on September 29, 1956.
-They had two daughters.
-Iacocca's wife died from type 1 diabetes on May 15, 1983.
+Iacocca married Mary McCleary on September 29, 1956 and they had two daughters.
+She died from type 1 diabetes on May 15, 1983.
 Before her death, Iacocca became a strong advocate for better medical treatment of type 1 diabetes patients, who frequently faced debilitating and fatal complications, and he continued this work after her death.

 Iacocca's second marriage was to Peggy Johnson.
 They married on April 17, 1986, but in 1987, after nineteen months, Iacocca had the marriage annulled.
 He married for the third time in 1991 to Darrien Earle.
 They were divorced three years later.

-Iacocca resided in the Bel Air section of Los Angeles in his later years.
+Iacocca resided in the Bel Air neighborhood of Los Angeles in his later years.

 Death

 On July 2, 2019, Iacocca died at his home in Bel Air, at the age of 94, from complications of Parkinson's disease.

-His funeral mass was held on July 10, 2019, at St. Hugo of the Hills Catholic Church and he was buried at White Chapel Memorial Cemetery in Troy, Michigan.
+His funeral mass was held on July 10, 2019, at St. Hugo of the Hills Catholic Church and he is buried at White Chapel Memorial Cemetery in Troy, Michigan.